PHAGUN-JAIN/CLI-java-project/Readme.md

 - implement interface, and use a class for implementing the interface method.
 - use sqlite3 as a database for storing and accessing data

+- did tried containerization of this app(since this app depends on external dependency i.e. sqlite3 i have to look into how to make two containers communicate for functionong of this app in containerized format)

 ## Any extension to this ??
 I thought of implementing a CI/CD pipline to publish a package on github registry, couldn't do that yet looking for some help on how to setup github actions and maven